ArshanaWelivita/PinballPanic/README.md

 # Overview:

 Pinball Panic is a memory game inspired by Lumionisity's Pinball Recall.
-Given a starting position and an assortment of bumpers that will disappear after a short amount of time, your goal is to find the correct ending location of the ball.
+Given a starting position and an assortment of grid objects that will disappear after a short amount of time, your goal is to find the correct ending location of the ball.

 ## How to play: